Stable vectors in dual Vinberg representations of $F_4$: Applications to -adic groups

 In particular, the corollary remains true if $k = \QQ_p$ and does not depend on $p$.
-We note that in the case when $\Gk$ is type $F_4$, this is an improvement on \cite[Corollary 4.3]{FintzenRomano} since we obtain representations of $\Gk(k)$ without first moving to an unramified extension of $k$.
+We note that this is an improvement on \cite[Corollary 4.3]{FintzenRomano} since we obtain representations of $\Gk(k)$ without first moving to an unramified extension of $k$.